Bayreuth Festival: Bayreuth under Nazi Germany

 In the 1920s, well before the rise of the Nazi Party, Winifred Wagner became a strong supporter and close personal friend of Adolf Hitler; her correspondence with Hitler has never been released by the Wagner family.
 She and other festival leaders were members of Nazi chief ideologue Alfred Rosenberg's Kampfbund für deutsche Kultur, which actively suppressed modernist music and works by "degenerate" artists.
 The festival maintained some artistic independence under Nazi rule.
 Ironically, Hitler attended performances that included Jewish and foreign singers, long after they had been banned from all other venues across Germany (including homosexual heldentenor Max Lorenz, married to a well-known Jewish woman).
-Winifred's influence with Hitler was so strong that Hitler even wrote a letter (at her behest) to anti-fascist Italian conductor Arturo Toscanini, begging him to lead the festival.
+Winifred's influence with Hitler was so strong that at her behest, he wrote a letter to anti-fascist Italian conductor Arturo Toscanini, inviting him to lead the festival.
 Toscanini, who had conducted there in 1930 and 1931, refused in 1933.
 From 1933 to 1942, the festival was conducted principally by Karl Elmendorff.

 It was in Nazi Germany that the festival made its first break from tradition, abandoning the deteriorating 19th century sets created by Richard Wagner.
 Many protested at the changes, including prominent conductors such as Toscanini and Richard Strauss, and even some members of the Wagner family.
 In their view, any change to the festival was a profanation against "the Master" (Wagner).
 Nevertheless, Hitler approved of the changes, thus paving the way for more innovations in the decades to come.

-During the war, the festival was turned over to the Nazi Party, which continued to sponsor operas for wounded soldiers returning from the front.
+During the war, the festival was turned over to the Nazi Party, which continued to sponsor performances for wounded soldiers returning from the front.
 These soldiers were forced to attend lectures on Wagner before the performances, and most found the festival to be tedious.
 However, as "guests of the Führer", none complained.

 Bayreuth Memorial

-During the 1970s Winifred Wagner was repeatedly petitioned to install a memorial to the Jewish singers at the Bayreuth Festival who had been murdered in concentration camps.
+During the 1970s, Winifred Wagner was repeatedly petitioned to install a memorial to the Jewish singers at the Bayreuth Festival who had been murdered in concentration camps.
 A plaque was finally installed honouring Ottilie Metzger-Lattermann and Henriette Gottlieb after Winifred's death.